rmrector/script.artwork.helper/README.md

 ## Smart series multi image plugin path

-This grabs multiple images for the current series, keeping the path the same through series-season-episode lists so that the fanart display stays smooth.
+This grabs multiple images for the current series, keeping the path the same through series-season-episode lists so that the fanart display stays smooth (only on the video library window).
 `plugin://script.artwork.helper/multiimage/smartseries/?title=$INFO[ListItem.Title]`

 Additional query params are available to modify its behavior, separate them with `&amp;&amp;`.